branner-non-code/notes/CONTENT/VirtualBox/VirtualBox_set-up_of_Ubuntu_on_Mac_OSX.md

         sudo chmod a-w /etc/ssh/sshd_config.original
         sudo vim /etc/ssh/sshd_config

-   and set `PasswordAuthentication no`; then
+   and set `Port `... to whatever non-standard port you desire.
+Then

         sudo restart ssh

+   and make sure you can log in with your password:

+        ssh <user>@<IP> -p <port>

  1. Make sure there is an ssh key on your host computer and use `ssh-copy-id` to register it with the guest.
+Then

+        sudo vim /etc/ssh/sshd_config

+   and only then set `PasswordAuthentication no`, and finally

+        sudo restart ssh

+   Password-login is now disabled in favor of ssh-key login on the specified port only.

 [end]